samorep/samorep.si/README.md

-# Jekyll GitHub Pages Site
+# Minimal Mistakes Jekyll Site

-This is a simple GitHub Pages site built with Jekyll using the default Minima theme.
+This is a simple GitHub Pages site built with Jekyll using the Minimal Mistakes theme.

 ## Setup